elanoz/Batch-Mockup-Smart-Object-Replacement-photoshop-script/readme.md

 A script that can batch process multiple mockup files and is able to replace multiple smart objects per mockup.

+I modified the script to do the following:

+- horizontally offsetting the input images (useful for bottle mockups).
+- export each horizontal offset value as a separate image.
+- rename the output images based on the input images.

 ## [Documentation: Usage](https://joonaspaakko.gitbook.io/batch-mockup-smart-object-replacement-jsx-photosho/)
 ## [All options](https://joonaspaakko.gitbook.io/batch-mockup-smart-object-replacement-jsx-photosho/all-options)